georgeajwalsh/Guardianscrape/README.md

 `df_war =pd.read_csv('/Users/georgewalsh/Documents/battle/battledata.csv',skiprows=4)`

-2.This creates a new dataframe which only stores our columns of interest
+2. This creates a new dataframe which only stores our columns of interest

 `df_war_cleaned = df_war[['Country Name','2014','2015','2016','2017','2018','2019', '2020', '2021', '2022','2023']]`